dojo/widget-core/README.md

 }
 ```

-This will inject the values of `myState` as properties to the widget, as the returned object from `getProperties` is mixed over the widgets' existing properties.
+This will inject the values of `myState` as properties to the widget, as the returned object from `getProperties` is mixed over the widget's existing properties.

-For convenience, Dojo 2 provides mixin called `Container` that will decorate a widget with the above `beforeRender` implementation.
+For convenience, Dojo 2 provides a mixin called `Container` that will decorate a widget with the above `beforeRender` implementation.
 Using the `Container` mixin enables any view widget to have state injected without coupling the widget to always have state injected.
-This means the widget can also be used as a normal widget with properties being passed from it's parent.
+This means the widget can also be used as a normal widget with properties being passed from its parent.

 ```ts